 About ILSI Europe

-Founded in 1978, the International Life Sciences Institute (ILSI) is a non-profit, worldwide organisation whose mission is to provide science that improves human health and well-being and safeguards the environment.
-The European Branch of ILSI (ILSI Europe) was created in 1986 and fosters collaboration among the best scientists from industry, academia and the public sector to provide evidence-based scientific solutions and to pave the way forward in nutrition, food safety, consumer trust and sustainability.
+Founded in 1986, ILSI Europe fosters collaboration among the best scientists from industry, academia and the public sector to provide evidence-based scientific solutions and to pave the way forward in nutrition, food safety, consumer trust and sustainability.
 To deliver science of the highest quality and integrity, scientists collaborate and share their unique expertise in expert groups, workshops, symposia and resulting publications.
+Whereas ILSI Europe’s activities are mainly funded by its member companies, academic experts involved in our activities contribute through their voluntary work.
+In addition, ILSI Europe receives funding from the European Union-funded projects they partner with and from projects initiated by Member States’ national authorities.

 - We foster collaboration between relevant stakeholders;